temedeus/yawndrift-rest-api/README.md

 Yawndrift REST API provides scoreboard and result information for upcoming game Yawndrift.

-API is made using Node.js and nest.js.
+API is made using Node.js, prisma and nest.js.

 ## Installation